-To minimize the occurrence of medication-related errors, implementing health information technologies in conjunction with other process improvements such as, Computerized physician order entry (CPOE) is a health information technology (health IT) system that is commonly used by hospitals and other health care providers to prevent medication and procedure related errors and increase efficiency in medication administration.
+To low down the count of errors occurring related to medication, implementing health information technologies in conjunction with other process improvements such as, Computerized Physician Order Entry (CPOE) which is a health information technology (Health IT) system that is commonly used by hospitals and other health care providers to prevent medication, procedure related errors to increase efficiency in medication.

-Computerized physician order entry (CPOE) is a system that allows direct entry of medication orders and instructions for the treatment of patients by a medical practitioner.

-The orders are communicated through a computer network to medical staff or other various departments responsible for fulfilling an order, including pharmacy, radiology or laboratory.
+Computerized Physician Order Entry (CPOE) is a system that allows direct entry of medication orders and instructions for the treatment of patients by a medical practitioner.
+The orders are communicated through a computer network to medical staff or other various departments responsible for fulfilling an order, including Pharmacy, Radiology or Laboratory.
 CPOE decreases delay in order completion, reduces errors related to handwriting or transcriptions, allows order entry at point-of-care or offsite, provides error checking for duplicate or incorrect doses or tests, and simplifies inventory and positing of charges.

 An Order set is a group of orders that are commonly placed together based on a diagnosis or treatment plan.
 Order Sets can contain both procedure and medication orders.
 Having them come in a pre-packaged "set" increases providers' efficiency in placing orders while still giving them the opportunity to customize the orders for their patient.
 Order sets are preconfigured groups of orders that are commonly ordered together for a specific problem or diagnosis.
 They are designed for inpatient settings.

-There is a proper well defined process for the intake of service restoration incident.
+There is a proper well defined process for the intake of issue incident.
 The analyst collects all required information from the user and gives resolution.
 The incident is closed after proper documentation.

 This retrospective study was conducted analyzing an EMR Application related data taken for three months.
-After analyzing 168 Service restoration incidents, it was found there were many issues which were leading to these incidents.
-They were user training issue (65.47%), device issue (10.71%), EMR Functionality issue (8.92%), Issue unidentified (5.95%), Interface (4.76%) and Mapping issue (4.16%).
-Also, it was found that 60% of critical incidents and 61.6% of high incidents occurred because of User training issue.
+After analyzing 300Issue incidents, it was found there were many issues which were leading to these incidents.
+They were user training issue (34.6%), Build required (17.71%), Printer Mapping issue (7.33%), Issue unidentified (5.95%), Interface (2.33), Chart Correction issue (1%) and Auto resolved as 17.3%.

-Pareto analysis technique was used to find the major issues which are causing around 80% of incidents.
-They were found to be User training issue and Device issue.
-Further in-depth analysis was done to find the root cause of these issues.
-User training incidents were related to workflows which users lack knowledge of like placing a procedure order, Release future order, Cancellation of an order, Reconciliation of Order, Logging into a department and there were many others.
-Device issues were found to be related to system and printing.
+Pareto Analysis technique was used to find out the major issues which cause around 80% of incidents.
+As a result, it was found to be user training issue and build required issue primarily.
+Further, in-depth analysis was done to understand the root cause of these issues.
+User training incidents were noted and which were related to workflows such as lack of knowledge for placing a procedure order, releasing future order, cancelling of an order, reconciliation of order, logging into a department etc. Build issues were found to be related mainly to Laboratory.